-Translation from English to Spanish of more than 10500 words from A Comprehensive Outline of World History by Jack E. Mansfield.
+Pro-bono translation from English to Spanish of more than 10500 words from A Comprehensive Outline of World History by Jack E. Mansfield.

-Global Text Project is an initiative by the University of Denver to make textbooks available for free on the Internet to all of those who cannot afford them.
+The Global Text Project is an initiative by the University of Denver to make textbooks available for free on the internet to those who cannot afford them.

 Other Professional Experience